 Forming an LLC in Arkansas offers compelling advantages for businesses seeking operational flexibility at a reasonable cost.
 Arkansas combines a low $45 online filing fee with strategic location benefits and generous state incentives for manufacturing, technology, and renewable energy companies.

 Arkansas LLCs enjoy pass-through taxation and robust personal asset protection under the Arkansas Uniform Limited Liability Company Act.
-While the state requires an annual franchise tax (minimum $150), its business-friendly environment and minimal compliance burdens make it attractive for entrepreneurs across industries.
+While the state requires an annual franchise tax on LLCs (a flat $150), its business-friendly environment and minimal compliance burdens make it attractive for entrepreneurs across industries.

 Arkansas distinguishes between mandatory legal requirements that create your LLC and optional provisions that enhance operations and protection.

-Arkansas requires your LLC name to include "Limited Liability Company," "Limited Company," or abbreviations such as "LLC," "L.L.C.," "LC," or "L.C."
-The name must be distinguishable from other registered business names in Arkansas.
-Use the Arkansas Secretary of State's business registry search to verify availability before filing.
+Under A.C.A. § 4-38-112, your LLC name must include "Limited Liability Company," "Limited Company," or abbreviations such as "LLC," "L.L.C.," "LC," or "L.C."
+The name must be distinguishable from other registered business names on the records of the Arkansas Secretary of State.
+Use the SOS business entity search to verify availability before filing.

-Certain restricted words like "bank," "trust," "engineer," or "Razorbacks" require special approvals.
-You can reserve your chosen name for 120 days by paying a $25 fee ($22.50 online).
-If you plan to operate under a different name, you'll need to file a fictitious name registration after formation.
+Certain restricted words may require special approvals.
+For a complete list of restricted terms, contact the SOS Business and Commercial Services office at 888-233-0325 or corprequest@sos.arkansas.gov.
+You can reserve your chosen name for 120 days by filing Form RN-06 for a $25 fee ($22.50 online).
+If you plan to operate under a different name, file a fictitious name registration (Form DN-18) after formation.

-Arkansas law requires every LLC to maintain a registered agent to receive official correspondence and legal documents.
-Under Arkansas law, your registered agent must be either an Arkansas resident aged 18 or older or an authorized business entity with a physical Arkansas street address.
+Arkansas law requires every LLC to maintain a qualified Arkansas registered agent service to receive official correspondence and legal documents.
+Under A.C.A. § 4-38-115, every domestic and foreign LLC must designate and maintain a registered agent with a place of business in Arkansas.

 Registered agent qualifications include:

-You can serve as your own registered agent if you're an Arkansas resident, though this makes your address public record.
-Professional registered agent services cost $100-$300 annually for privacy protection and guaranteed document receipt.
+You can serve as your own registered agent if you have a physical street address in Arkansas, though this makes your address public record.
+Professional registered agent services are available for privacy protection and guaranteed document receipt, and the Arkansas Secretary of State maintains a list of commercial registered agents on its website.

 File using Form LL-01 with the Arkansas Secretary of State.
-Online filing costs $45 and generally processes faster than paper submissions, while paper filing costs $50 and may take longer.
+Online filing costs $45 and paper filing costs $50, with both methods processing in approximately 3 to 5 business days according to the Arkansas SOS fees page.
 Common rejection reasons include duplicate names, incomplete registered agent information, and improper name designations.

-While Arkansas doesn't legally require an Operating Agreement, it's strongly recommended for both single-member and multi-member LLCs.
-This internal document defines how the business operates and member interactions.
+While Arkansas doesn't legally require an operating agreement, it's strongly recommended for both single-member and multi-member LLCs.
+This internal document defines how the business operates and governs member interactions.

 Essential provisions include ownership percentages and capital contributions, management structure and voting rights, profit and loss distribution methods, member transfer restrictions, and dissolution procedures.
-Single-member LLCs benefit from Operating Agreements that reinforce separation between personal and business affairs.
-Multi-member LLCs need clear agreements to prevent disputes.
+Single-member LLCs benefit from operating agreements that reinforce separation between personal and business affairs.
+Multi-member LLCs need clear written agreements to prevent disputes and avoid relying on the statute's default rules.

 Arkansas doesn't require a general statewide business license, but specific activities may need various authorizations: